KImondorose/Film-Industry-Exploration/Readme.md

 # Methods/Data Analysis
 After opening the raw datasets with pandas, we cleaned and prepared the data by converting some string data types to float, removing the rows of null values that prevented us from doing transformations, separating rows where a column has many values together, and merging datasets through key columns.
 Data was further cleaned by obtaining relevant subsets for the analysis performed.

 Descriptive analysis was used through the use of bar graphs, scatter plots, and aggregate functions.
-Since the business problem is to identify the type of movie to make based on past data, we opted to identify trends using graphs.
+Since the business problem is to identify the type of movie to make based on past data, we opted to identify trends using graphs.<br>
+***
 # Recommendation 1:

-**The movie genre should be animated, superhero, scifi, or fantasy**
+#### **The movie genre should be animated, superhero, scifi, or fantasy**

 To conclude, we looked at the bom_movie_gross dataset from Box Office Mojo.
 The top-grossing films were defined as those with the highest gross earnings.<br>